maksimKorzh/listing-scraper/README.md

 Shows a preview of the data that Listing Scraper is configured to collect.

 Use this before starting a full scrape to verify that your selectors are working correctly and that the expected data is being extracted.

 ---

-## Files

-### Save Scraper

-Saves the current scraper configuration to a file.

-This allows you to keep a scraper configuration and reuse it later.

-Saved configurations can be useful when you want to scrape the same website again or share a scraper configuration.

-### Load Scraper

-Loads a previously saved scraper configuration from a file.

-After loading a scraper, you can review its configuration and use it for scraping.

----